gregsabo/shorten/README.md

 You can then see the output by visiting [localhost:5000](http://localhost:5000).

-Additionally, you can run the tests for a file with nose like so:
+Additionally, you can run the tests for a file with [Nose](https://nose.readthedocs.org/en/latest/) like so:

 ```
 nosetests iteration5.py